JuliaPackaging/BinaryBuilder.jl/docs/src/jll.md

 !!! warning
     There are two common cases where this will not work:
     1. The JLL is part of the [Julia stdlib](https://github.com/JuliaLang/julia/tree/master/stdlib), for example `Zlib_jll`
-    2. The JLL has not been compiled with [JLLWrappers.jl](https://github.com/JuliaPackaging/JLLWrappers.jl) as a dependency, for example, `Gzip_jll`.
+    2. The JLL has not been compiled with [JLLWrappers.jl](https://github.com/JuliaPackaging/JLLWrappers.jl) as a dependency.
+In this case, it means that the last build of the JLL pre-dates the introduction of the JLLWrappers package and needs a fresh build.
+Please open an issue on [Yggdrasil](https://github.com/JuliaPackaging/Yggdrasil/) requesting a new build, or make a pull request to update the relevant `build_tarballs.jl` script.